Publications/Reviews

 Chapter V - the Catalogue comprises a typological and descriptive examination of the entire corpus of 113 expertly photographed pieces of Hellenistic gold jewellery in the Museum's world-renowned collection.

-This book not only considers the interaction between Greek and non-Greek cultures.
+This book considers the interaction between Greek and non-Greek cultures.
 It opens up new methodological insights into the scholarly world while providing a medium through which this fascinating material can be brought to the attention of an audience that extends far beyond the confines of aca

 AAIA Newsletter_MacLaurin Hall University of Sydney

-Irini Papageorgiou - Curator Benaki Museum & Dr Monica M.
+Irini Papageorgiou - Curator Benaki Museum & Dr Monica

 Book launch Benaki Museum Athens, Dr Monica M. & Mr David Jackson AM KC